Jonesy22/Perro/docs/Scrum_Report.md

 ## __Scrum record:__

+### Meeting 11/23:
+Sprint check in: Matthew was able to implement React Routers and create a landing page for the site.
+Daniel and Kyler are ramping on Redux using Trevors documentation.
+Daniel isn't blocked at the moment and is going to be implemting the graph component this week.
+We discussed the componenent hierarchy that would make sense for the graph component.
+Kyler discussed potential libraries he might use to implement the modal.
+Kyler is hoping to have most of the modal implemented by the next check-in and is not currently blocked.

 ### Meeting 11/19:
 Sprint check-in: Daniel used react-vis to create a dummy graph for our presentation.
 Trevor is in the process of creating a Redux document for members of the team who are less familiar with the technology.
 Everyone contributed a slide to our powerpoint presentation.
 We discussed how we expect the presentation to go and checked to see if anyone was blocked on their tasks.